UCLA Mattel Children's Hospital: Daltrey/Townshend TYA Cancer Program

 The UCLA Daltrey/Townshend Teen & Young Adult Cancer Program is a center to serve teens and young adult cancer patients at the Ronald Reagan UCLA Medical Center.
-The program provides a comfortable, youth-oriented environment where teens and young adults can supply emotional support for one another during treatment.
 The units are designed to provide the feeling of a normal life, assisting young patients in dealing with difficult diagnoses and long stays in the Medical Center.
 The program is run through the Mattel Children's Hospital and housed in their pediatric units.

 The center was made possible through the work of Roger Daltrey and Pete Townshend of the rock band The Who.
 The opening on November 4, 2011, was attended by Daltrey, and also musicians Robert Plant and Dave Grohl.
 The musicians presented an autographed guitar to be hung on the walls of the center, and the program launch was followed by a fund-raising event on November 5.

 Awards

-In 2015 the hospital was ranked on the list of "The 50 Most Amazing Children’s Hospitals in the World" by Healthcare Administration DP.
+In 2015 the hospital was ranked on the list of "The 50 Most Amazing Children's Hospitals in the World" by Healthcare Administration DP.

 UCLA Mattel Children's was also listed on the Parents Magazine "20 Top Children's Hospitals in Innovation and Technology" for its advanced treatment protocols and flexible family friendly spaces.

 In 2020 UCLA Mattel Children's Hospital has placed nationally in all 10 ranked pediatric specialties on U.S. News & World Report and is ranked as the second best (behind Children's Hospital Los Angeles) in the Los Angeles area.

 As of 2021, UCLA Mattel Children's Hospital has placed nationally in 7 out of 10 ranked pediatric specialties on U.S. News & World Report a decrease of 3 ranked specialties from the previous year.